HATZ CB-1 BIPLANE

 Key Takeaways:

-• It features fabric-covered wooden wings and a welded-steel tubing fuselage, performing well with 85-hp engines and stressed to accommodate up to 150 hp.
+• It features fabric-covered wooden wings and a welded-steel tube fuselage, designed to perform well with engines from 85 to 150 hp.

 See a mistake?
 Contact us.